toastedqu/toastedqu.github.io/content/docs/misc/coding.md

 ## Binary Search
 Credits to [zhijun_liao](https://leetcode.com/problems/find-k-th-smallest-pair-distance/solutions/769705/python-clear-explanation-powerful-ultimate-binary-search-template-solved-many-problems/) and [user8301z](https://leetcode.com/problems/find-peak-element/solutions/788474/general-binary-search-thought-process-4-templates/) for helping me understand binary search a lot better.

-**Where?**: Find a function that maps elements in the left/right half to True and the other to False.
+**Where**: Find a function that maps elements in the left/right half to True and the other to False.
 - Although it's mostly applicable to sorted arrays, this is NOT a necessary requirement.

-**How?**: There are 2 cases to consider. (originally 4, but I think 2 are sufficient for explanation.)
+**How**: There are 2 cases to consider. (originally 4, but I think 2 are sufficient for explanation.)
 ```python
 # Find First True (i.e., assume `lefts=False, rights=True`)
 while l < r: